weinstockj/PRS/README.md

 3. Run `using Revise` # while developing
 4. Run `using PRSFNN`

-Now the functions have been sourced.
+Now the functions have been loaded.
+To call an internal function, use `PRSFNN.function`

+To call Julia in debugger mode, `JULIA_DEBUG=PRSFNN julia --color=yes --project =.`

 ## Simulating GWAS data